ScratcherAwesomeMinecraft2005/audacity/README.md

 This is my own custom, personal use version of Audacity with a few small changes:

-- Increased track view refresh rate (due to a bug in Audacity, this requires playback at a high sample rate to work reliably, such as 384000 Hz)
+- Increased track view refresh rate
-- Extended slider ranges for Compressor
+- Extended ranges for some effect parameters
+- And more...

 See a full and detailed list of changes [here](https://github.com/ScratcherAwesomeMinecraft2005/audacity/blob/master/CHANGES.md).